 Governance Advisor, Atlantic Street Capital

-"I am excited to join the GW International Women of Elliott, as Vice Chair.
+"I am excited to join the GW International Women of Elliott.
 I/WE's mission to support female scholarships and female graduate fellowships and diversity in I/WE membership and programs is 'mission critical' in helping to attract the best and brightest students to Elliott who will be future leaders in business, public policy, government, and international affairs.
 As a former Ambassador, I know that ensuring women participate fully in society and in international affairs, as the UN resolution on women declares, is essential to a more peaceful world."

-Ambassador Gina Abercrombie-Winstanley, BA '80, Vice Chair
+Ambassador Gina Abercrombie-Winstanley, BA '80, Executive Circle Member

 The I/WE Executive Circle plays a key leadership role in the network and engages with the Elliott School through philanthropic support for women’s student scholarships, participation in annual meetings and events, and the development of programming.
 Executive Circle members commit to a three-year membership term at this level with an annual gift of $5,000 for three years.

 The I/WE Leadership Circle engages with the Elliott School through philanthropic support for women’s student scholarships and participation in events and programming, including opportunities for intimate gatherings with women leaders and speakers.
 Leadership Circle members commit to a two-year membership term at this level with an annual gift of $2,500 for two years.

 Young alumnae who have graduated within ten years from the Elliott School will receive special consideration to join the Leadership Circle.
 Alumnae who graduated in the past five years commit to a two-year membership term at this level with an annual gift of $250 for two years.
 Alumnae who graduated six to ten years out commit to a two-year membership term at this level with an annual gift of $500 for two years.